szweibel/workshops/how-to-use-dhrift.md

 DHRIFT workshops may also include interactive code editors that allow you to write and run code directly in your browser.
 These code editors are powered by WebAssembly, which allows you to run code snippets in a secure and sandboxed environment.

 For demonstration purposes, this workshop includes a simple code editor that allows you to write and run Python code.
 To use the code editor, simply click the Open Code Editor button near the top-right corner of the screen.
-This will open the code editor in a slide-out panel on the right-hand side of the screen.
+This will open the code editor in a slide-out panel on the right-hand side of the page.

 Let's try running a simple Python code snippet.
 Click the Open Code Editor button to open the code editor, then type the following code into the editor window: